Kotlin/KEEP/proposals/stdlib/instant.md

     instead.
 The proposed suggestions involve the new converters.
     Exception: `Clock.asTimeSource` does not get the new overload.
-  - For every function that returns but doesn't accept an `Instant`, hides it and adds a new function, one that returns `kotlin.time.Instant`, but with different platform names.
+  - For every function that returns but doesn't accept an `Instant`, hides it and adds a new function, one that returns `kotlin.time.Instant`.
   - Deprecates the `Instant` serializers with a warning.
   - A new version of `kotlinx-datetime` is published with this.
 * One major version of `kotlinx-datetime` later: